MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 When you align your guide, the alignment information is stored on your HoloLens so you don’t have to realign the guide every time you open it.
 You can realign a guide at any time though if you feel the holograms are out of alignment.
 For more information, read about the **Alignment** button in the next section.

+> [!NOTE]
+> You may need to adjust the hardware offset in Hololens 1 devices to ensure accurate placement of 3D content.
+[Learn more about adjusting for hardware offset](https://docs.microsoft.com/dynamics365/mixed-reality/guides/known-issues#uploading-new-3d-models-with-names-matching-any-of-the-pre-packaged-models-in-the-3d-toolkit-will-overwrite-the-files-in-the-3d-toolkit).

 ## Get oriented on HoloLens
 After you align your guide, you’ll see the Step card.
 The Step card is the hub of everything you do with your guide and how you navigate in the app.
 The Step card is also what your operator will see when they use the guide.
 The Step card tags along with the operator to keep the instructions where they need them as they move around their work space.